EN

 globus Sweden

 A shop assistant resigned from her job at a retail shop after several racist incidents.
 While at work, she had been subject to anti-Romani slurs towards her from both colleagues and her managers, which naturally had made her feel unsafe and forced to resign.
-Despite the hostile workplace environment, the Labor Court ruled that her resignation was not provoked by the company.
+Despite the hostile workplace environment, the Labour Court ruled that her resignation was not provoked by the company.

 At a retail shop in Malmö, a shop assistant resigned from her job because of racist incidents.
 The incidents included managers instructing the employees to monitor customers of Romani origin who came into the shop.
 She also felt as if she had been personally subjected to racist comments from the managers and colleagues.
 All of that had created conflicts and made her feel excluded from the social working environment.